 My bag has literally saved my skin more times than I care to remember.
 From Pit bulls to Pekingese there’s been so many bites my bag has taken in place of my arm!

 There’s this myth that exists…most folks believe it.
 It goes something like, “Dogs just want to please.”
 Give me a break!
 Boy, do we need to wise up.
 That’s like saying “Kids just want to please.”
-It simply isn’t true in most cases.
+It simply isn’t true in several cases.
 That’s why I’m here though, to find the truth and see what others cannot.